jackhlay/GameOfLIfe/README.md

 # GameOfLIfe

-A simple implementation of the game of life in C. Right now it just plays in an array and just refreshes and prints to the the terminal window
+This is a simple implementation of Conway's Game of Life In C

+It does not have any graphical cababilities right now outside of refreshing the array and printing it to the console.